 Background: Laparoscopic cholecystectomy is considered to be gold standard treatment for symptomatic gall stones.
 Despite several benefits there are still disadvantages of laparoscopic cholecystectomy in difficult cases where anatomy is disturbed even in experienced hand.
 Aim of this study is to identify advantages of early conversion to open cholecystectomy in difficult cases and how it should not be associated with surgeon's failure.

-Observational study was conducted at tertiary care hospital of Karachi, Pakistan from January 2012 till June 2015.
+Methods: Observational study was conducted at tertiary care hospital of Karachi, Pakistan from January 2012 till June 2015.
 All patients who presented to general surgery department with symptomatic gall stones and planned for laparoscopic cholecystectomy was included in the study.
 Demographic data was collected.
 Preoperative workup includes baselines investigations with liver profile test and imaging study (ultrasound scan).
 All patient underwent laparoscopic cholecystectomy at first.
 Operative difficulties, incidence of conversion, reason for conversion and complication intra-operative or postoperative were recorded.
 Data was analyzed using SPSS 20.

-Conversion from laparoscopic to open procedure should be done in cases of technically difficult situations to avoid significant mortality and morbidity.
+Conclusions: Conversion from laparoscopic to open procedure should be done in cases of technically difficult situations to avoid significant mortality and morbidity.
 Surgeons experience had a pivotal role in determining its need and justification.

 (2016).
-Difficulties in laparoscopic cholecystectomy: cnversion versus surgeon's failure.
-J Ayub Med Coll Abbottabad, 28(4), 669-671.
+Difficulties in laparoscopic cholecystectomy: Conversion versus surgeon's failure.
+Journal of Ayub Medical College, Abbottabad : JAMC, 28(4), 669-671.